 Traditional French onion soup is made with beef broth, and caramelized onions and topped with croutons or a large piece of bread and cheese melted on top.

 Yellow onions tend to caramelize best but a white onion will also work.
 I suggest not using red onions and they will be too sweet for this recipe.

 Any cheese that will melt nicely in the oven like provolone, fontina, Emmental or mozzarella.

 No, just replace the alcohol liquids with the same amount of beef bone broth.

 A cup of this soup with the bread and cheese has roughly 9g of net carbs.
 Therefore, depending on your daily macros this soup may or may not fit into a keto diet.

-You can reduce the carbs by using less onions.
-Although this recipe is considered sugar free, onions will release some sugar while sauteing them.
-Reducing the onions to only one will still give you that onion flavour and be enjoyable.
-You may also want to omit the keto bread to limit the amount of carbs.
+You can reduce the carbs by using fewer onions.
+Although this recipe is considered sugar-free, onions will release some sugar while sauteing them.
+Reducing the onions to only one will still give you that onion flavor and be enjoyable.
+You may also want to omit the keto bread to limit the number of carbs.